Guide contents:

 Custom Exclude

-This allows you to work with delimiters stored within the database.
+You can configure the transform parameters for a "Custom Exclude to allow you to work with delimiters stored within the database.
 Simply insert the left and right delimiter and select your mode.
-The screen below allows you to configure transform parameters for a ‘Custom Exclude’:

 Custom Transform

 This will search for a customised word or phrase and replace it with a custom string.
-The screen below allows you to configure the transform parameters for ‘Custom Transform’:
+This can be used when standard transforms(trim, upper case, remove characters, etc) may not be flexible for a specific business rule.

 Custom Transform Library

 This is a flexible feature which allows you to bespoke/tailor a match to cater for the unique nature of each user's data.
-The screen below allows you to configure transform parameters for ‘Custom Transform Library’.
-Choose from the 'Category' dropdown list of custom transformations already loaded into the App (your own custom transformations will be visible here once added).
+You can configure transform parameters for ‘Custom Transform Library’, choosing from the 'Category' dropdown list of custom transformations already loaded into the App or you can create and choose from your own custom transformations once added.

 NOTE: Custom Transforms can be configured by navigating to the ‘Custom Transform Library Configuration’ screens in 'Advanced Settings' option under the 'Settings' menu.